12/17/17

 Lovely, cool fall day.

 Given a choice between spraying bullets and spraying paint in a body shop, a lot of guys would rather be spraying bullets.
 That's just how it is.
-F. Robert Naka is Chair of the Graduate School Fund of Harvard University.
-Joseph Appleton is President of HB Solutions.

 Cold weather this weekend will bring the leaves down and I will have a lot of raking to do next week.
 I drove out first thing and visited AIC and Springfield College.
 After parking at AIC, I saw Reggie Wilson at 16 Massachusetts Avenue scraping his front porch for painting.
 I told the AIC librarian about registering paintings and he was very cordial.
 He seemed to know me but I don't recall ever meeting him.
-I looked at newspapers and got Devine's newsletter off the freebie rack.
+I looked at newspapers and got Devine's latest newsletter off the freebie rack.

 Then down to Springfield College where I noticed the painting of Ruth Evans standing in a light green dress was gone.
 I asked Bob Kudly, whom I've had dealings with before, and he said it was taken down for cleaning.
 I walked around Springfield College a bit and then drove down to the Quadrangle, where I looked into the lunchroom at the Museum of Fine Arts which had just ten customers.
 A lot of children were playing on the green.
 Then into the library where I nodded to Jennie White, who was taking a book truck into the stacks.